edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 ```bash
 sudo snap set edgexfoundry security=false
 ```
-The above command results in stopping everything (if active), disabling the security components (by setting their [autostart](#service-autostart) options to false), as well as setting `EDGEX_SECURITY_SECRET_STORE` internally so that the included core/support services stop using the Secret Store.
+The above command results in stopping everything (if active), disabling the security components (by setting their [autostart](#service-autostart) options to false), as well as setting `EDGEX_SECURITY_SECRET_STORE=false` internally so that the included core/support services stop using the Secret Store.

 Now, to start the platform without security components, either start the non-security services selectively:
 ```bash